 IPv4 provides hierarchical addressing scheme which enables it to divide the network into sub-networks, each with well-defined number of hosts.
 IP addresses are divided into many categories:

-Class A: uses first octet for network addresses and last three octets for host addressing
+Class A - it uses first octet for network addresses and last three octets for host addressing

-Class B: uses first two octets for network addresses and last two for host addressing
+Class B - it uses first two octets for network addresses and last two for host addressing

-Class C: uses first three octets for network addresses and last one for host addressing
+Class C - it uses first three octets for network addresses and last one for host addressing

-Class D: provides flat IP addressing scheme in contrast to hierarchical structure for above three.
+Class D - it provides flat IP addressing scheme in contrast to hierarchical structure for above three.

-IPv4 also has well-defined address spaces to be used as private addresses (not routable on internet) and public addresses (provided by ISPs and routable on internet).
+IPv4 also has well-defined address spaces to be used as private addresses (not routable on internet), and public addresses (provided by ISPs and are routable on internet).

-Though IP is not reliable one but it provides ‘Best-Effort-Delivery’ mechanism.
+Though IP is not reliable one; it provides ‘Best-Effort-Delivery’ mechanism.

 Exhaustion of IPv4 addresses gave birth to a next generation Internet Protocol version 6.
 IPv6 addresses its nodes with 128-bit wide address providing plenty of address space for future to be used on entire planet or beyond.

-IPv6 has introduced Anycast addressing but have removed the concept of broadcasting.
+IPv6 has introduced Anycast addressing but has removed the concept of broadcasting.
 IPv6 enables devices to self-acquire an IPv6 address and communicate within that subnet.
-This auto-configuration removes the dependability of DHCP servers.
-This way even the DHCP server on that subnet is down, hosts can communicate with each other.
+This auto-configuration removes the dependability of Dynamic Host Configuration Protocol (DHCP) servers.
+This way, even if the DHCP server on that subnet is down, the hosts can communicate with each other.

 IPv6 provides new feature of IPv6 mobility.
 Mobile IPv6 equipped machines can roam around without the need of changing their IP addresses.

 IPv6 is still in transition phase and is expected to replace IPv4 completely in coming years.
 At present, there are few networks which are running on IPv6.
-There are some transition mechanism available for IPv6 enabled networks to easily speak and roam around different networks on IPv4.
+There are some transition mechanisms available for IPv6 enabled networks to speak and roam around different networks easily on IPv4.
 These are: